oasis-tcs/openc2-usecases/DoD/06-Reporting/readme.md

 4. The on_connect value *null* is a different type than "AFTER_MISS" (a string), and "TRUE" (a string that could be confused with the boolean *true*.)
-The schema uses an enumeration of three values "NO", "YES", and "AFTER_MISS" for consistency.
+The schema uses an enumeration of three values "NO", "ALWAYS", and "ON_MISS" for consistency.

 The resulting schema is contained in the schema directory:
 [reporting-v1.0_gen.jidl](schema/reporting-v1.0_gen.jidl), along with machine-readable